ReferenceHub/Pod/Episodes/06 - A minute of silence for Riot/info.md

 #### Notes
 - SOTTR under 60fps with RTX ?
-	- The new 2080 Ti was running a demo of Shadow of the Tomb Raider with RTX enabled in 1080p and it gets between 30 and 70 fps (FRAPS).
+	- In a video we can see the new 2080 Ti  running a demo of Shadow of the Tomb Raider with RTX enabled in 1080p and it gets between 30 and 70 fps (this video was recorded with **FRAPS!**).
 	- The frame rate would increase significantly when the card didn’t have to render environments, like when looking at a wall.
 However, the average rate while running around in the world was only 30-45 fps.
 - What the fuck, Tom’s Hardware ?
 	- “When your whole life flashes before your eyes, how much of it do you want to not have ray tracing ?”